Contract Formation

 You are explaining contract types to a business owner who needs some help.

-Which high-level class of contract is being used in this case?
+What type of contract is exemplified in this situation?

 Answer: